AgustinSRG/Pokemon-Showdown-Node-Bot/README.md

 Now, to start the bot use `node index.js`

-To configure the bot, copy config-example.js to config.js and edit that file.
+To configure the bot, copy `config-example.js` to `config.js` and edit that file.
 You can specify bot login credentials among other things.
-If you don't specifi credentials, the bot will log in a randon username started by 'Bot'.
+If you don't specify credentials, the bot will log in a random username started by 'Bot'.

 Commands